anushkapubudu/eShift/README.md

       ```

 2.  **Create Database Tables:**
-    - You will need to create the necessary tables for the application to function.
-The schema can be inferred from the models in the `Model/` directory (`User.cs`, `Job.cs`, `Vehicle.cs`, etc.).
+    - A script file named `scripts.sql` is located in the `Database/` folder.
+    - Open this file in SSMS and execute the script against the `eShiftDB` database to create all the necessary tables.

 3.  **Verify Connection String:**
     - The connection string is hardcoded in the `Utilities/DbConst.cs` file.